Shell

 About

 This project is a fully functional Unix-like shell written in C. It supports process execution, signal handling, and input/output redirection — all constructed from scratch.
-Inspired by classic CLI environments, it replicates much of the behavior seen in shells like bash
+Inspired by classic CLI environments, it replicates much of the behavior seen in shells like bash and sh, while adding custom features like PID expansion and foreground-only toggling.

 My main goal with this project was to gain low-level experience working with the POSIX API, including process control, signals, and file descriptors.
 Writing everything manually — from memory management to command tokenization — helped me deeply understand how shells work under the hood.